monknomo/personal_website/content/ProblemBehaviorCorrectionFlowchart.md

 ----------------

-Supervisor: *I see you came in at 9:30 today.
+**Supervisor**: *I see you came in at 9:30 today.
 Our doors open at 9, and we expect staff to be here by then.*

 ### Role Clarity Example